yepengding/BoostAuth/README.md

 # BoostAuth

 Authentication system for **Boost Plan**.
-The Boost Plan is a scaffold for building usable web applications in no time.
+The **Boost Plan** is a scaffold for building usable web applications in no time.

+BoostAuth provides a unified authentication service for all other systems provided in the Boost Plan.
+It uses JWT (JSON Web Token) style for the main functionalities, including: register, login, logout, and token verification.

 ## Setup